-After the surgery your rabbit needs to have pain relief medication for the next 3-7 days.
-They also need to be kept inside for at least 7-10 days and not placed behind wire as some rabbits may rub their sockets on the wire causing infection and delaying healing.
+After the surgery, your rabbit needs to have pain relief medication for the next 3-7 days.
+They also need to be kept inside for at least 7-10 days and not placed behind www.unusualpetvets.com.au wire as some rabbits may rub their sockets on the wire causing infection and delaying healing.

-If you are at all concerned about your rabbit's teeth please don't hesitate to get in touch with us.
+If you are concerned about your rabbit's teeth, please don't hesitate to contact us or book an appointment online for a dental check.